huanghua1668/Self-driving/15-Towards Tactical Lane Change Behavior Planning for Automated Vehicles.md

 __action__\
 13 discrete action alternatives of DoLc, FinishLc, PrepareLc, IndicateLc and AbortLc to the left and right and action alternatives for NormalDriving, AbortLcIndication and AbortLcPreparation\
 __reward__\
+reward r(bel(xt); ut) return a vector.
+Thus, the decision making algorithm may distinguish if a positive overall reward results from whether a lane change is possible and/or beneficial.
 __Planning__\
-For example, model that cooperative breaking intensities of traffic participants vary by a probability distribution, but not that some driver might be inattentive, gradually approaches and finally crashes into the automated vehicle without reacting at all.
+For example, model that cooperative breaking intensities of traffic participants vary by a probability distribution, but not that some driver might be inattentive, gradually approaches and finally crashes into the automated vehicle without reacting at all. \
 __transition__\
 bel(xt+τ ) = p(bel(xt); ut).
 The situation prediction as a whole constitutes of the prediction of several aspects of that situation.
 Among them are simple dynamic models for the prediction of object movements, behavior models to imitate the interaction between vehicles and simplified models to predict the ego behavior.\
 use an improved intelligent driver model as in Shen et al. It is based on predicting a longitudinal acceleration and by this calculating new longitudinal velocity and position of each object based on its environment.
-For the lateral prediction, we assume that vehicles will maintain their lateral offset towards their lanes.
+For the lateral prediction, we assume that vehicles will maintain their lateral offset towards their lanes.\
 __evaluation__\
+1st: use a tool chain of Virtual Test Drive (VTD)1 and Automotive Data and Time-triggered Framework (ADTF)2 to test the presented algorithms\
+2nd real trafic
+__run time__\
+on an Intel i7 4800MQ CPU sharing resources with trajectory planning, situation modeling and visualization modules, At worst, the number of evaluated pathes will grow to 200 and it will still take less than in peak 4 ms to evaluate them.

 Among tactical behavior planning tasks are decision making, whether lane changes are beneficial and possible, if a vehicle should execute some cooperative driving behavior, or particular maneuvers in intersection handling.